Great White: Early career and first two albums (1977–1986)

 Vocalist Jack Russell met guitarist Mark Kendall in 1977, and Kendall asked Russell to join his band.
 They decided to form a band together and they called it Highway later changing it to Livewire and then played one final show as Wires.
 Then in 1979, Russell was arrested for shooting a live-in maid in a botched robbery attempt, and sentenced to eight years in prison.
 The band went its separate ways and Kendall was left to start over.
 He recruited bassist Don Costa (later a one-time member of Ozzy Osbourne and also briefly in W.A.S.P.) and drummer Tony Richards (later a member of W.A.S.P.).
-They auditioned several singers including John Bush from Armored Saint, They then got a singer named Butch Say whose style was similar to that of Rob Halford, but finally settling on a female singer Lisa Baker.
+They auditioned several singers including John Bush from Armored Saint.
+They then got a singer named Butch Say whose style was similar to that of Rob Halford, but finally settled on a female singer Lisa Baker.
 The name they decided to go with was Dante Fox.
 They played their first gig in 1979 with singer Lisa Baker and played around Orange County and the Los Angeles area for six months with Lisa, until she joined George Lynch's band Xciter and Butch rejoined briefly.
 Later they found out that Russell was released from prison after serving only 18 months of his sentence and Russell talked Kendall into an audition and he got in the band by a two to one band vote.
 They played their first gig with Russell at The Troubadour in Hollywood, California.